-NACOE 2012 is a project being organised by Ghana Evangelism Committee (GEC) in partnership with all Christian leaders in the country, churches, para-church organisations and Lausanne Movement, a Christian movement based in South Africa.
+NACOE 2012 is a project being organized by the Ghana Evangelism Committee (GEC) in partnership with all Christian leaders in the country, churches, para-church organizations, and the Lausanne Movement, a Christian movement based in South Africa.

 Rt-Rev. Professor Martey noted that NACOE 2012 would bring together 2,000 participants from all churches in the country for deliberation on moving the gospel forward at the Pentecost University College at Sowutoum, Accra, from July 23-28, 2012

-He explained that NACOE 2012 would help analyse how to reposition the Church to bring about enormous revival that would sweep the nation with the gospel, how to resource churches to engage in discipleship and create an environment of mutual unity, cooperation and understanding among churches.
+He explained that NACOE 2012 would help analyze how to reposition the Church to bring about the enormous revival that would sweep the nation with the gospel, how to resource churches to engage in discipleship, and create an environment of mutual unity, cooperation, and understanding among churches.